pantheon-systems/documentation/source/content/guides/multisite/07-search-replace.md

 Note, if `pantheon.yml` is different between environments, the search_replace value in the source environment’s `pantheon.yml` will determine if the job will be run or not.

-Search & replace runs on the platform as part of environment creation and deploy workflows.
+Search & replace runs on the platform as part of creating an environment, deploying to test or live, and when cloning content between environments.

 ### Subdomain WPMS
 For subdomain Multisites, environments to be replaced are defined and paired in the `sites.yml` file.
 Currently, the file must be committed at `private/sites.yml` in the site’s git repository.